Estonia

 Healthcare

-Estonia has two types of healthcare systems: public and private.
-The public is provided by Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian), which a person receives if they have an employment contract in Estonia and their employer is paying social taxes for them.
-Insurance carriers offer private coverage in the country as well.
+In Estonia, there are two types of healthcare systems: public and private.
+The public one is provided by the Estonian Health Insurance Fund (EHIF; Haigekassa in Estonian), which a person receives if they have an employment contract in Estonia and their employer is paying social taxes on their behalf.
+The private one differs from insurers offering private healthcare insurance.

 The Estonian health insurance system is a solidarity-based social insurance system.
 This means it provides healthcare for everyone.
 It is a solid healthcare system, and treatment is equally available in all regions.

-Check out the materials made by the Estonian Health Insurance Fund and the Health Board for more details.
+For more details, refer to the materials provided by the Estonian Health Insurance Fund and the Health Board.

 Voluntary Benefits

-People not belonging to a group plan can sign a voluntary insurance contract with the Health Insurance Fund and pay the premium.
+Individuals not covered by a group plan can sign a voluntary insurance contract with the Health Insurance Fund and pay the premium.
 Two conditions must be met to enter into a contract with the Health Insurance Fund.

 Gymnasiums

-Very large employers can provide ‘gym on site’ facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
-Supporting employees’ health has always been popular.
-Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and supports employees who want to compete in athletic events such as marathons.
+Very large employers can provide on-site facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
+Supporting employees’ health has always been a popular initiative.
+Perks can range from small things, such as fruit in the office, to large ones, including gym memberships and support for employees who want to participate in athletic events, like marathons.

 Workplace Canteens